Info-Bonn/verification-listener/README.md

+_This bot is deprecated and will not receive updates._
+Our new welcome-dialogue using `didscord.py V2` and buttons can be found: [here](https://github.com/Info-Bonn/welcome-dialogue).

 # A simple verification bot for discord
 Single-guild discord-bot to give roles to a member accepting your servers rules.
 Also sending a neat little welcome message to the user.